Siddhartha7198/Quaternions/README.md

 # Quaternions
-Parametrization of 3D Rotations using Quaternions
+This document provides a brief summary on "Parametrization of 3D Rotations using Quaternions."